shaa403/ssos/contrib/commit_guide.md

 - message: Is the commit message and **MUST** be between 0 and 1024 characters in length.
 If the author does not intend to add a commit message, He/She **MUST** set the message field to `0`.

-- contributer__username: Is the author's github username.
+- contributor__username: Is the author's github username.